A partnership between the Foundation and CA Romania to support microfinance

 Local government decisions are already impacting small income-generating activities

 48% of the MFIs surveyed estimated that their clients were already affected by the effects of the coronavirus outbreak at the time of the survey, and 68% of them believe they will be in the near future.
-In many countries of operation, governments have decided to close schools and non-essential activities, restrict travel, or ban gatherings.
+In many countries of operation, governments have decided to close schools and non-essential activities, restrict movement, or ban gatherings.
 This is already the case in Sri Lanka, Cambodia, Romania, Myanmar, Sierra Leone, Jordan, Mali, and other operating countries.
 These changes are taking place everywhere today, and new countries are added to this list every day.

 “Since the border with China has been closed, some agricultural product prices are decreasing, so our farmer clients are not getting good prices for their crops.” – Myanmar Microfinance Institution